-Kathua, Hiranagar Interwoven With Core Ideology Of BJP, Jan Sangh: Dr Jitendra
+Kathua, Hiranagar interwoven with core ideology of BJP, Jan Sangh: Dr Jitendra

 Dr Jitendra Singh said, Hiranagar had always spearheaded nationalist movement against discrimination and divisive rule, and now the time has come for this region to spearhead the movement against the disruptive forces, which are once again trying to raise their head.

-Referring to unprecedented development works accomplished in the last 10 years of Prime Minister Narendra Modi’s government, Dr Jitendra Singh said, Kathua has been known at the national level for some of the unprecedented projects like Shahpur-Kandi project for irrigation, North India’s first Industrial Biotech Park, Keerian Gandyal Bridge, Atal Setu, Centrally funded Government Medical college, Engineering College under Rastriya Uchhatar Siksha scheme, first-ever seed processing plant, dozens of new bridges, so on and so forth.
+Referring to unprecedented development works accomplished in the last 10 years of Prime Minister Narendra Modi’s Government, Dr Jitendra Singh said, Kathua has been known at the national level for some of the unprecedented projects like Shahpur-Kandi project for irrigation, North India’s first Industrial Biotech Park, Keerian Gandyal Bridge, Atal Setu, Centrally funded Government Medical College, Engineering College under Rashtriya Uchhatar Siksha Scheme, first-ever seed processing plant, dozens of new bridges, so on and so forth.